utr1903/monitoring-lambda-with-opentelemetry/README.md

 - The Lambdas are wrapped with Open Telemetry auto-instrumentation layers which instruments the inbound & outbound calls to/from your applications.
 - In order to track custom KPIs, the manual instrumentation comes into play.
 For example, creating custom span events or adding additional attributes to some spans.

-The generated telemetry data within the Lambda is then flushed to an Open Telemetry collector which is mounted to the Lambda either az zip package or a layer (see code).
+The generated telemetry data within the Lambda is then flushed to an Open Telemetry collector which is mounted to the Lambda either as a zip package or a layer (see code).
 The collector is then responsible to forward the telemetry data to your backend of choice!

 **REMARK:** Currently the code is designed to send data to [New Relic](https://newrelic.com/) by default.
 Feel free to change the OTel collector config and Terraform Lambda environment variables to send data to elsewhere.